walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 9. At the **Choose Import Type** step, keep the default setting **Register the virtual machine in-place**.
 Select **Next**.

 10. At the **Connect Network** step, you will see an error that the virtual switch previously used by the Azure Migrate appliance could not be found.
-From the 'Connection' drop down, select the **Azure Migrate Switch** you created earlier, then select **Next**.
+From the 'Connection' drop down, select the **Azure Migrate Switch**, then select **Next**.

     ![Screenshot of the Hyper-V 'Import Virtual Machine' wizard at the 'Connect Network' step.
 The 'Azure Migrate Switch' has been selected.](images/Exercise1/import-vm-4.png)